TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 |                    RJ11 pinout weahter station wind direction and speed meter                     |

 We also talked to our client, discussing the current progress.
 She was pretty positive about it, and we now have a great idea of how to progress during the next sprint.

+We styled the homepage today.
+We've added an orange background to the header.
+The teamnl logo has also been added to the homescreen.
+We looked up how to center css images.

 ### Day 3 (Wednesday)